PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 alignment when known.
 Aliases not rewritten propagate existing CF/NHWC evidence.
 All permuted-Conv statement consumers now reside in this policy owner, so the exporter no longer imports that decoder directly.
+Aligned scalar-binary shape reconciliation is also policy-owned.
+It rewrites only when the previous aligned assignment and the next aligned or Softmax consumer agree on one rank-four shape and the current shape is the exact H/W swap.
+The rule keeps its positional scalar grammar and uses the shared aligned and Softmax statement decoders; their remaining consumers are policy-local, so the exporter does not import them.
 The NHWC AveragePool-to-binary bridge repair and its channel-last spatial-pool restoration wrapper use the same owner.
 AveragePool, binary-anchor, and multiply target shapes are normalized as one chain only when NHWC producer and consumer